CS2613-WI2023/journal-anikam14/MATLAB.md

 **Syntax and Semantics**:
 ======
 MATLAB has a simple and intuitive syntax that is easy to learn and use.
 It uses English-like commands to perform calculations and manipulate data.
 MATLAB supports many built-in functions that can perform complex calculations with a single line of code.
 MATLAB also allows the user to define their own functions and scripts.
+Syntax and semantics are fundamental concepts in programming languages, including MATLAB.
+Syntax refers to the set of rules that define how to write valid commands or expressions in a language.
+In other words, it's about the grammar and structure of the language.
+Semantics, on the other hand, refers to the meaning of those commands or expressions.
+In other words, it's about what the code actually does.
 For example:
 ```MATLAB
 % Define a function to calculate the factorial of a number